A cactus represents endurance.

 Easily my favorite part of experience design.
 I use whiteboards, post-it notes, Livescribe Smartpen and grid paper to detail, examine, explore and record project specifications.
-Working remotely for 8 years, I've occasionally used a webcam to share the whiteboard so stakeholders feel invested in this crucial process.
+Working remotely for the last 8 years, I've often used a webcam to share the whiteboard so stakeholders feel invested in this crucial process.

 Created with Balsamiq to deliver use-case scenario wireframes for approval by stakeholders.
 Balsamiq creates interactive pdf's to portray a realistic experience without distracting graphic details.
 Depending on complexity, it is sometimes more effective to skip this and go right to the next two steps.

 I create a lean, semantic, accessible HTML document that employs the intended use of elements.
 For screen readers and developers it can help a lot.
 I live for CSS, after all it is the web's formatting standard.

-PSD's are often necessary for art direction in the design pipeline, especially when generating screen snippets in a style tiles type of way - but prototypes created in-browser with any font-end framework can get you fast results and more relevant feedback - particularly when considering task flow and multiple devices.
+PSD's are often necessary for art direction in the design pipeline, especially when generating screen snippets in a style tiles type of way - but prototypes created in-browser with a font-end framework can get you fast results and more relevant feedback - particularly when considering task flow and content displayed on multiple devices.

-There are a few css pre-compressors to choose from, I use a Sass/Compass/Grunt workflow.
-I use Modernizr to check for legacy browsers and then I'll write the required fallback or polyfill support to legacy browsers.
+There are a few css pre or post css transpilers to choose from, I use a Sass/Compass/Grunt workflow.
+I employ Modernizr to check for legacy browsers and then I'll write the required fallback or polyfill support.
 I may use Velocity.js with or without jQuery to make complex UI interactions a breeze and because it is optimized for mobile browsers and progressively enhanced.
-I also have some experience with Kendo UI.

-I spend a lot of time here navigating the DOM, debugging, designing on-the-fly, analyzing performance, adding breakpoints in scripts, 3D view can help with z-index issues, clear cache and re-run, emulating touch devices, checking web animation efficiency - any front end dev knows these are essential tools.
+I spend a lot of time in DevTools (Firefox and Chrome) navigating the DOM, debugging, designing on-the-fly, analyzing performance, testing breakpoints in scripts, 3D view can help with z-index issues, emulating touch devices, checking web animation efficiency - any front end dev knows these are essential tools.